 After departing from Hill House on the last night, Hugh stops at the nearest motel and drops off his children.
 Then he returns to Hill House to check on Olivia - without telling his kids anything.
 Steven is left to watch four other children.

 The kids don't seem to have a way to contact Hugh, and they don't know when he's going to return.
-At one point six-year-old Nell leaves the motel room and waits outside for her dad's return.
-Anything could've happened.
+At one point, 6-year-old Nell leaves the motel room and waits outside for her dad's return.
+Anything could have happened.